 |3| Work part-time.

-While you look for that first post-college job, look for a paid internship or a traditional part-time job.
+While you look for that first job after college, consider a paid internship or a traditional part-time job.
 Having at least a part-time income is important as you prepare for bigger expenses and purchases down the road.

 |4| Get a handle on your student loans.